 A prerequisite is a requirement the student must meet prior to enrollment in a course.
 A corequisite is a requirement the student must meet concurrently with a course.
+Some courses carry a requirement of prerequisite or corequisite which may be met prior to the course OR concurrently with the course.

-For a student to receive credit for a course that is a prerequisite or corequisite, the student must receive a grade of "C" or better in the course, complete a competency exam, or provide an equivalent assessment score.
+For a student to receive credit for a course that is a prerequisite or corequisite, the student must receive a grade of C or better in the course, complete a competency exam, or provide an equivalent CAC approved assessment.